-The total amount budgeted for this program for FY 2009 in the Division of Business Systems is \$3,702,632.
+The total amount budgeted for this program for FY 2009 in the Business Information Services Unit in the Department of Information and Application Services is \$3,840,431.

 Reductions in the budget are necessary to fund higher priority programs.
-There is a reduction of in expenditures for FY 2009 that includes \$89,072 in contractual services for the Financial Management System.
+There is a reduction of \$89,072 in contractual services for the Financial Management System.
+Also, as a result of final budget action, there is a reduction of a 1.0 director I position and \$135,803 in this program.